 Projects that directly involve and affect children and youth.

-Projects implemented in USA.
+Projects implemented in the USA only.
 Applicants from other countries, please visit www.childhood.org.

 Projects implemented by an NGO registered in the country of implementation, or agency or individual/s associated through an NGO.